Which replacement brush head fits my Oral-B toothbrush?

-Oral-B offers a variety of replacement heads for your oral care needs.
-And since all our brush heads fit all our electric toothbrush handles equipped with oscillating cleaning action, it’s easy to find the perfect fit for you.
+Oral-B offers a variety of replacement heads for your specific oral care needs.
+And since all of our brush heads fit all of our electric toothbrush handles (except iO and Pulsonic), it's easy to find the perfect fit for you.
 Browse our entire line of Oral-B replacement brush heads.

 For optimal results, we recommend you change your brush head every 3 months.

 The brush head should slide on with a little downward pressure.
 If you're using the correct brush head and that's not the case, it's possible some of the plastic from the inside of your old brush head has come loose and stuck to the brush shaft.
 Sometimes toothpaste can build up under the brush head and solidify to forma tight bond.
 Then, when the brush head is ready to be replaced, it can break during removal and leave this piece behind.